Field Development Economics

 We reserve the right to substitute course instructors as necessary.

-Cook’s specialties are reservoir engineering, petroleum economics and risk analysis.
-He has taught the SPE training course on petroleum economics for more than five years, and during 2002 he was an SPE Distinguished Lecturer on the same topic.
-Cook holds a BS degree in chemical engineering from the University of Nottingham.
+Cook’s specialties are reservoir engineering, petroleum economics and risk analysis subjects in which he has developed and delivered training courses to advanced level.
+He has taught the SPE training course on petroleum economics for more than ten years, and has served as SPE Distinguished Lecturer.
+Cook has a BSc degree in chemical engineering from the University of Nottingham and an MBA from Henley Management College.
+He is author of “Petroleum Economics and Risk Analysis” (Elsevier, Feb 2021).